prime-slam/SOLVE/README.md

 * Visualization of landmarks of three types (points, lines, planes)
 * Mapping of the same landmarks between different images based on SLAM data association
 * Editing and fine-tuning landmarks positions and association

+## Build

+Ensure you have JDK 17 to build or run this project.

+Build: `./gradlew assemble`
+Run: `./gradlew run`